• Conservation Education • Tour Guide/Interpretation • Visitor Information • General Assistance

 May perform a variety of administrative tasks to support visitor center operations

-minimum 16 hours per month
+minimum 16 hours per month (at least two full 8 hour days preferred)

 minimum 4 month commitment between mid-May through Labor Day weekend